Contents

 Online Master’s in Communication Programs in New Jersey

 For students who live in the southern cities of New Jersey, such as Atlantic City or Vineland, online master’s in communication programs provide access to a graduate degree in the field of communication without the need to travel or relocate.
 Online programs are also a good option for students who cannot commute to campus on a weekly basis for classes due to personal or professional reasons.
-Currently, four schools in New Jersey offer master’s in communication programs online.
+Currently, three schools in New Jersey offer master’s in communication programs online.

 The New Jersey Institute of Technology in Newark offers an online Master of Science in Professional and Technical Communication (MSPTC) program through its Department of Humanities which emphasizes research-driven problem-solving and the latest technological advancements in the field.
 Students must complete a minimum of 30 credits, as well as design and maintain a digital portfolio of their work throughout the program.
 The curriculum is comprised of core courses in Advanced Professional and Technical Communication, Communication Theory and Research, Advanced Information Design, Elements of Visual Design, and Identity, Technology, and Communication, as well as an ePortfolio Capstone Seminar.
 A total of five electives are also required, with choices such as Proposal Writing, Professional and Technical Editing, Analyzing Social Media, Health Communications, Corporate Media and Communication, and Content Management and Information Architecture.